LeeT27/scatterV/README.md

 ### 💡 Seven-Segment Digit Display
 Throughout the running process, a 32 bit register value is stored in binary, but needs to be shown on the FPGA peripheral as a human-readable decimal number.
 ### 📜 RISC-V Assembly
-RISC-V is an open source instruction set architecture that is popular in IoT, embedded systems, and computing.
-Programs written in RISC-V assembly can run sequential instructions that handle fundamental operations such as artithmetic, data transfer, and control flow.
-Two major benefits that makes RISC-V special is its easy access to modify the instruction set and reduced complexity in hardware design.
-Typically, RISC-V has 32 bits per instruction, 32 registers present apart from PC, 8 bit addressability, 8 bits per memory location, and stores the least significant byte at the lowest memory address (little endian).
-The PC increments by 4 and decodes the 4 bytes to its respective instruction.

 ---